ykko/bdutil/extensions/tajo/README.md

 Apache Tajo
 -----------

 Apache Tajo is a robust big data relational and distributed data warehouse system for Apache Hadoop.
 Tajo is designed for low-latency and scalable ad-hoc queries, online aggregation, and ETL (extract-transform-load process) on large-data sets stored on HDFS (Hadoop Distributed File System) and other data sources.
-By supporting SQL standards and leveraging advanced database techniques, Tajo allows direct control of distributed execution and data flow across a variety of query evaluation strategies and optimization opportunities.
+By supporting SQL standards and leveraging advanced database techniques, Tajo allows direct control of distributed execution and data flow across a variety of query evaluation strategies and optimization opportunities. uu

 Getting Started
 ---------------